How often do you screen phone calls from a number you do not recognize and ask yourself, "who called me?"?

 Most of the time, if your phone rings and you don’t recognize the incoming number, it’s likely a telemarketer looking to sell you something or a scammer attempting to steal your personal information or con you into giving up personal banking numbers.

-When these unknown numbers come in, phone users wonder, “Who called me" and "how did you acquire my personal number?".
+When these unknown numbers come in, phone users wonder, "how did you acquire my personal number?".

 How Do Callers Get My Phone Number?

 So how do these telemarketers get our phone numbers?
 There are several simple ways.
-Most commonly, we are unaware of how often we overshare our phone numbers.
+We must most commonly be aware of how often we overshare our phone numbers.

 Here are the most popular ways that our phone numbers get put into the wrong people’s hands: